jquery/testswarm/README.md

 Get involved
 ---------------------

-You're welcome to use the GitHub issue tracker to start discussions.
+You're welcome to use the GitHub [issue tracker](https://github.com/jquery/testswarm/issues) to start discussions.

+Or post to the [QUnit and Testing forum](https://forum.jquery.com/qunit-and-testing).

 Most of us are also on IRC in the [#jquery-dev](http://webchat.freenode.net/?channels=jquery-dev) channel at